 Annual College March

-Each year, seniors from across our network schools march their college application materials to their local post office or mail truck as members of their school communities, family members, local business leaders, elected officials, and other supporters cheer them on during the annual College March.
+Each year, seniors from across our network schools march the final supporting pieces of their college applications to their local post office or mail truck as members of their school communities, family members, local business leaders, elected officials, and other supporters cheer them on during the annual College March.

 A Consortium of “Good Fit” Colleges

 Together with our college counselors we are identifying and building strong relationships with “Good Fit” colleges—schools whose philosophies share similarities with our educational approach, and have a strong record of graduating low-income, first generation college students on time and without significant debt.
 We invite these colleges to our network-wide college events and help set up interview opportunities for our students.